Glossary from the MBMA 2006 Metal Building Systems Manual.

 Hip

-The line formed at the intersection of two adjacent sloping planes of a roof.
+The line formed at the intersection of two adjacent sloping planes of a

 Hip Roof